Finbuckle/Finbuckle.MultiTenant/docs/GettingStarted.md

 }
 ```

 With the services and middleware configured, access information for the current tenant from the `TenantInfo` property on the `MultiTenantContext` object accessed from the `GetMultiTenantContext` extension method.
 If the current tenant could not be determined then `TenantInfo` will be null.
+The type of the `TenantInfo` property depends on the type passed when calling
+`AddMultiTenant<T>` during configuration.

 ```cs
 var tenantInfo = HttpContext.GetMultiTenantContext().TenantInfo;